Continued from Last Week's Post

 Logical Error in VBA Code

 The ClsTxtBtn_Derived Class Module Code works perfectly for our earlier example.
-But, there is a logical error in the code and we will correct it in the later versions of the Code.
+But, there is a logical error in the code, and we will correct it in the later versions of the Code.

-The placement of the following lines of Code under the Case "TextBox is not in the correct location to place, because there is a chance that the Class Module Object will occupy more memory space.
+The placement of the following lines of Code under the Case "TextBox is not in the correct location because there is a chance that the Class Module Object will occupy more memory space.

 The Dictionary Object.

-If you have not come across the Dictionary Object and its usage so far, then please visit the following links or at least the first two:
+If you have not come across the Dictionary Object and its usage so far, then please visit the following links, or at least the first two:

 - Dictionary Object Basics

-- dictionary-object-basics-2
+- Dictionary-object-basics-2

 - Sorting Dictionary Object Keys and Items